cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 # CloudBees CI Add-on at scale Blueprint

-Once you have familiarized yourself with the [Getting Started blueprint](../01-getting-started/README.md), this one presents a scalable architecture and configuration adding:
+Once you have familiarized yourself with the [Getting Started blueprint](../01-getting-started/README.md), this one presents a scalable architecture and configuration by adding:

 - An [EFS Drive](https://aws.amazon.com/efs/) that can be used by non-HA/HS controllers (optional) and is required by HA/HS CBCI Controllers.
+It is managed by [AWS Backup](https://aws.amazon.com/backup/) for Backup and Restore.
 - An [s3 Bucket](https://aws.amazon.com/s3/) to store assets from applications like CloudBees CI and Velero.
 - [EKS Managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for different workloads: CI Applications, CI On-Demand Agent, CI Spot Agents and K8s applications.
 - The following **[Amazon EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/)**: